-Dental implants can offer patients with one, several or a full arch of missing teeth the opportunity to restore a smile that looks and feel as close to natural teeth as possible.
+Dental implants can offer patients with one, several, or a full arch of missing teeth the opportunity to restore a smile that looks and feels as close to natural teeth as possible.
 Recent advances in the science of both placement and materials have provided improvements in the appearance and long-term health of results.
 These advances have also opened the door for a wider range of patients.

 What is a Dental Implant?

 A dental implant actually refers to a titanium post that is placed into the jaw bone to serve as the artificial root for the prosthetic tooth.
 The dental implant is restored with a dental crown, typically made of porcelain, that will serve as the replacement tooth.